-District of Columbia law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, District of Columbia law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

 District of Columbia law requires the funeral director to electronically submit a report of death to the local vital records office within five days of the death and before you dispose of the remains.
 (D.C.
 Code § 7-231.12 (2019).)

 The deceased person's doctor, the chief medical officer of the institution where the person died, or another approved medical provider must complete the medical portion of the death certificate within 48 hours.
 (D.C.
 Code § 7-231.12 (2019).)

 The District of Columbia now uses an electronic death registration system, but you can still obtain paper death certificates from the attending physician or a medical examiner.
 This person will supply the date, time, and cause of death before returning the certificate for completion and filing.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.

 After filing the death certificate, the funeral director will obtain the necessary permits for transporting the body, and for burial or cremation.
 D. C. Code § 7-231-17 (2019).)